Safely transported in foam

 The polyethylene qualities produced for the packaging sector can be customise and deliver them contour-cut, punched, water jet-cut, as slabs, blocks, strips or sheets, just as the customer wishes.

 Cellular rubber qualities are also used in the packaging sector due to their High mechanical load capacity and Good compression set for heavy construction or concrete components, for example.
-Our Koeppcell cellular rubber are manufactured using the expansion process on the basis of natural and/or synthetic rubbers.
+Our Koeppcell cellular rubber are manufactured using an expansion process on the basis of natural and/or synthetic rubbers.

 pj: Conventional plastics are not having an easy time on the market at the moment.
 How important is the topic of sustainability in your company?